JasonBenn/nips-scraper/abstracts.md

 ### #267: Premise Selection for Theorem Proving by Deep Graph Embedding
+_Mingzhe Wang,  Yihe Tang,  Jian Wang,  Jia Deng_

+We propose a deep learning-based approach to the problem of premise selection: selecting mathematical statements relevant for proving a given conjecture.
+We represent a higher-order logic formula as a graph that is invariant to variable renaming but still fully preserves syntactic and semantic information.
+We then embed the graph into a vector via a novel embedding method that preserves the information of edge ordering.
+Our approach achieves state-of-the-art results on the HolStep dataset, improving the classification accuracy from 83% to 90.3%.

 ### #268: A Bayesian Data Augmentation Approach for Learning Deep Models